tohhongxiang123/Blog/notes/Operating Systems/Introduction to Operating Systems.md

     - Increased reliability due to redundancy

 # Computer System Architecture

 - Computer-System Operation
 - Storage hierarchy
 - Hardware protection

-# Computer-System Operation

-- IO devices and CPU can execute concurrently
-- Each device controller is in charge of a particular device type
-- Each device controller has a local buffer
-- Device controller moves data between local buffer and memory
-- Device controller informs CPU that it has finished operations by causing an **interrupt**

-## Common Functions of an Interrupt

-- Interrupts transfer control to the interrupt service routine (ISR) generally through the interrupt vector: which contains the address for all ISRs
-- Incoming interrupts are disabled while processing the current interrupt, to prevent loss of interrupts
-- A trap is a CPU generated interrupt, caused by software error or request
-    - E.g. unhandled exceptions in user program
-- An OS is typically **interrupt driven**
-    - If the OS is not interrupt driven, it would be required to constantly poll for task/event completion, which is inefficient.

-## Interrupt Handling

-- The operating system preserves the state of the CPU by storing registers and the program counter
-    - Also called a **context switch**
-- Then it determines which type of interrupt has occured
-    - Separate segments of code determine what action should be taken for each type of interrupt
-- Based on the interrupt type, it identifies the appropriate **ISR** to execute
-    - Obtained from **interrupt vector table**

 ## Direct Memory Access (DMA)